During the COVID-19 pandemic, we remain available to our clients. Please don’t hesitate to contact us if you have any questions!

 Arizona has specific areas addressed in jury instructions for compensation.
 The list includes:

-1. The nature, extent, and duration of the injury.
+1. The nature, extent, and duration of the injury

-4. Lost earnings to date, and any decrease in earning power or capacity in the future.
+4. Lost earnings to date, and any decrease in earning power or capacity in the future

 If you are involved in a motorcycle accident, there are a lot of issues to address.
 It can become overwhelming to handle the medical treatment, calls from the insurance company, medical bills, car repairs, rental cars, and submitting information to the insurance company.
 A good lawyer can take that off your plate and make sure you can focus on feeling better.
-The best ways a lawyer can help is:
+The best ways a lawyer can help are:

 1. Stop the phone calls from the other insurance company